Are you traveling to China for the first time?

 7. Take care when crossing the road

 The only road rule in China is size matters.
-That means trucks, buses and cars are king.
+Trucks, buses and cars are king.

 Pedestrians?
 Way, way down the bottom of the pecking order.